 - Attach, if possible, required documents above or deliver or arrange for delivery of other requested documents by October 1, 2017.

 - Students are notified in December if they are accepted.
 Acceptance is competitive and based on space and resources and thus meeting the minimum eligibility requirements does not guarantee a place in the program.
 You should still meet with a Health Sciences/Health and Wellness advisor in November to discuss spring registration since we will assure you are enrolled in the right courses whether or not you are accepted to the nursing program.
 If you are accepted to BS Nursing, you'll need to then meet with a nursing department advisor.

-- Inquiry as to ability of faculty member to provide a recommendation letter.
+- Inquiry as to ability of the faculty member to provide a recommendation letter.

 - Recommendation deadline

-- A resume to assist the faculty member in being more familiar with your experiences.
+- Your resume to assist the faculty member in being more familiar with your experiences.

-Faculty are happy to help you and support your success in the process; however, unfortunately when requests are made at the last minute, with inadequate information, requests cannot always be accommodated.
+Faculty members are happy to help you and support your success in the process.
+However, unfortunately when requests are made at the last minute with inadequate information, requests cannot always be accommodated.